nikodunk/blog/content/startup-updates-1.md

 * Michael (Mentor) recommended I start fundraising with proto + users.

+Summary
+---

-My blurb for month 1:
+My blurb for month 1 as sent to a friend:

 A few months ago I wrote a medical dictation app called soapdictate to help my friend at Stanford Med save time on his charting, as Stanford Med only provided Dragon Desktop and so the physicians were all using pretty outdated hacks off the app store.
 Turns out, Apple's Speech Recognition API has hit a level where it can get most notes done for him, and this MVPs been selling consistently on the app store ever since.
 I just switched full-time and am looking to learn more about the problems physicians face, and add new features like templates/EHR integration/commands etc – hopefully to help reduce the clerical burden on physicians in the mid-term.

 --------